rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 # Data structures in Ruby

-* A hopefully obvious exercise left to the listener.
+* A hopefully obvious exercise<br />left to the listener.